-Based on ongoing sampling, Lake Piney Z did not meet the nutrient thresholds for the East Panhandle
+Based on ongoing sampling, Lake Piney Z did not meet the nutrient thresholds for the East Panhandle Region.

-Region.
 The elevated nutrients and chlorophyll-a are in response to past fishery management strategies.
 Fortunately, management practices have changed, most notably with the replanting of emergent vegetation and the reestablishment of other native vegetation via the natural seedbank.
-The Lake Vegetation Index score for Lake Piney Z placed the lake's vegetative community in the healthy category.
+The LVI score for Piney Z was 46, placing the lake's vegetative community at the lower end of the Healthy category.
 Other water quality parameters appear to be normal for the area and no other impairments were noted.